List of student federations in Pakistan: Jobs

 The job market in Pakistan is not promising for students coming out of the education system.
 The unemployment rate in 2008 was estimated at 24.67%.
 This was attributed to a large part of the student population getting educated for technical jobs that are not in high demand in the country.
 Approximately 85% of Pakistanis only make $4 per day, which is not an appealing prospect to college graduates in Pakistan.
-This disparity of expectations is mobilizing factor behind a significant number of student federations.
+This disparity of expectations is mobilising factor behind a significant number of student federations.

 Ideological differences

 The student federations of Pakistan have been known to engage in fights over political, religious, ethnic, nationalist, and sectarian differences.
 Several students die each year in the physical confrontations that frequently break out between groups during protests.